 While the new head pump was being installed Alice helped me to install the headsail.
 This takes at least 2 people.

 After Sotiris, the technician, finished the installation of the new head pump and we tested its function we were ready to depart.
 With his help we cast off and exited the “pool”.
 The time was 1950.
 We motored slowly, towing the dinghy, back to Archangelos [37° 11.9' N 026° 46.3' E].
 We anchored in 5.5 m depth with 30 m off chain.

 We stayed on board and had a light meal.
 The new pump worked well.

 Friday June 2, 2017, Day 4

 We raised the anchor at 0830 and headed for Marathi.
 The wind was only 2-4 knots and it was not possible to sail, so we motored for 12.4 M and we arrived in Marathi (Μαράθι) [37° 22.1' N 026° 43.6' E] at 1050.

 We had a nice reunion with the Aykers and their friends whom we had met before when they visited Samos few years ago together with Turgut.
 My friend Turgut has been aged by the several sessions of chemotherapy.
 He told me that he does not expect to be with us for very long.
 This is very, very sad and I will miss my good friend and cruising companion.

 We went ashore and met Katina and Pantelis.
-He also had a stroke several months ago but he is recovering.
-He takes it easy and moves slowly and carefully while he is mending.
-Their teen aged grandson, also Pandelis, is helping.
+He also had a stroke several months ago but he was recovering.
+He takes it easy and moved slowly and carefully while he was mending.
+Their teen-aged grandson, also Pandelis, was helping.